Quantum Criticality Enabled by Intertwined Degrees of Freedom

 \item In the special case with the spin and orbital bosonic couplings being equal, $g_{\sigma z}=g_{\tau z}$, we identify a critical fixed point that is accessible by the $\epsilon$-expansion.
 This critical point, marked by the red point in Fig.\,\ref{fig:su4twostage}, describes a one-stage transition for the destruction of the SU(4) spin-orbital Kondo effect.

-\item We find the anisotropy between these two bosonic couplings are relevant in the RG sense.
+\item We find that the anisotropy between these two bosonic couplings is relevant in the RG sense.
 This implies that the one-stage Kondo-destruction cannot describe the quantum phase transition along a generic trajectory in the phase diagram.

 \item Moreover, we are able to determine the complete phase diagram asymptotically exactly, as shown in Fig.\,\ref{fig:su4twostage}.
 This is made possible by realizing that all the phase boundaries meet at the equal-bosonic-coupling critical fixed point, near which the run-away RG flows are still small within the $\epsilon$-expansion.
-It is further substantiated by a more comprehensive RG analysis presented in Appendices (\ref{appen:RGCoulomb}) and (\ref{appen:RGphase}). \end{itemize}
+It is further substantiated by a more comprehensive RG analysis presented in the SI (Secs.\,C,D). \end{itemize}

-The global phase diagram implies two stages of Kondo-destruction QCPs for \textit{any} generic tuning trajectory at zero temperature, one each in the spin and orbital channels despite their entwining in the Hamiltonian.
+The overall phase diagram implies two stages of Kondo-destruction QCPs for \textit{any} generic tuning trajectory at zero temperature, one each in the spin and orbital channels despite their entwining in the Hamiltonian.
 This is illustrated by the sequence of quantum phase transitions along the solid black lines in Fig.\,\ref{fig:su4twostage}.
-As such, our asymptotically-exact results provide the theoretical basis for the notion of sequential Kondo destruction that has been implicated by the experiments in Ce$_3$Pd$_{20}$Si$_6$ and the associated numerical studies \cite{Martelli2019}.
-Given the various forms of multipolar and related Kondo effects \cite{Patri2020, Patri2020prx,LeHur2003,Mitchell2020}, our results open the door towards new forms of quantum criticality that may still be realized in a rich variety of strongly correlated metals.

-The rest of the paper is organized as follows.
-In Sec. \ref{sec:model-methodl}, we specify the spin-orbial-entwined Bose-Fermi-Kondo model.
-Sec. \ref{sec:RGanalysis-finetuned} presents the RG analysis in a fine-tuned case, which sets the stage for the analysis in the generic cases that is given in Sec. \ref{sec:RGanalysis}.
-The resulting global phase diagram is presented in Sec. \ref{sec:phasediagram}.
-We relegate the additional details of the model to Appendices (\ref{appen:pnasresult}) and (\ref{appen:Kondolattice}), and the description of a comprehensive RG analysis to Appendices (\ref{appen:RGCoulomb}) and (\ref{appen:RGphase}).